ppipada/flexigpt-app/devsetup.md

 - Download all pnpm modules: `pnpm i`
 - All the available scripts are via pnpm scripts.
 You can check the `package.json` scripts section for all script available.
 A select few scripts are mentioned below.

+## VSCode setup

+Note: Similar can apply to other IDEs.

+- Plugins:
+  - Recommended plugins are at: `./vscode/extensions.json`
+  - You can check and install them at the notification time, or later by checking them via VSCode command pallette
+- Settings config for VSCode is at: `./vscode/settings.json`.
+These get applied as workspace settings if you open this project in VSCode.
+- External CI tools: `golangci-lint`, `golines`

 ## Backend only commands

 - Build and run the backend: `pnpm run gobackend:run`